vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 ```

 This is how you can define a conditional **camera stream** element.

+You need the boolean sensor `frontdoor_detection_mode` for this condition.

 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io